OpenDSA/OpenDSA/RST/en/PIFLA/CFG1.rst

 regular language to derive a known non-regular language.
 Exxamples of non-regular languages include:

+* :math:`\{a^ncb^n | n > 0\}`
 * expressions: :math:`((a + b) - c)`
 * block structures (:math:`\{\}` in Java/C++ and ``begin`` ... ``end`` in Pascal)
 * Balanced parentheses

-We know that not all languages are not regular, since we've proved some are not.
+We know that not all languages are not regular, since we've proved that some are not.

+(**Something to think about**: If you were to write a program in your favorite programming language to recognize any of those languages, what is the minimum memory that you need for each?)

 Now we will look at a class of languages that is larger than the class of regular languages, context-free languages.
 And we will discuss ways to represent them.